European-XFEL/howToMiddlelayer/source/chap4/scenes.rst

 .. image:: graphics/default_scenes.png

-A default scene can also be accessed by double-clicking on a device in the topology panel.
+A default scene can also be accessed by double-clicking on a device.

 This section shows how to enable your device to have builtin scenes.